Our school has a Local Governing Body which could consist of between 9 and 20 people.

 •Parent governors have a child at the school and are elected by other parents.

-•Two staff governors are elected one from teaching, and one from non-teaching staff, by their colleagues.
+•Two staff governors can be elected - one from teaching, and one from non-teaching staff, by their colleagues.

 •Community governors are appointed by other governors as representatives of the wider local community, as business representatives, or because of particular skills they can bring to the governing body.